Updated with 2015 extended viewing dates!

 Giorgio Vasari called the floor of Siena’s Duomo “the most beautiful, big and magnificent that has ever been done.”
 Normally this floor is covered by carpets to protect it from the footsteps of many visitors, but it is uncovered for a few months each year, allowing us to get a view of the marble intarsia works of art that tell biblical narratives and represent allegories, and took centuries to complete.
-In 2013, this visit is made even more exceptional because you will be able to also see the works from above by attending the small group tours called ‘Porta del cielo’.
+In 2013, this visit was made even more exceptional because you will be able to also see the works from above by attending the small group tours called ‘Porta del cielo’.

 Even if you have been to Siena before, you will want to visit again on this occasion.
 For what to do with the rest of your day, see the Siena itinerary on this blog.